mozilla-l10n/documentation/src/products/android-l10n/adding_projects.md

 The `firefox-android` repository currently uses a [single workflow](https://github.com/mozilla-mobile/firefox-android/blob/main/.github/workflows/import-l10n.yml) (GitHub action) to import strings for all projects from `android-l10n`.
 Sync with mobile developers to make sure that the code to import strings for this project has been added.

-On the `android-l10n` repository side, you will need to set up [import automation](https://github.com/mozilla-l10n/android-l10n/tree/main/.github/workflows) to import strings from the code repository, and the automation will create all needed files in the `mozilla-l10n` repo.
+On the `android-l10n` repository side, you will need to set up [automation](https://github.com/mozilla-l10n/android-l10n/tree/main/.github/workflows) to import strings from the code repository.
+This automation will be responsible for creating all needed files in the repository.
 You may need to sync up with a technical localization EPM to set this up.

 Once automation is in place, it will extract daily new English strings from the code repository.
 It's also possible to invoke automation [manually](https://github.com/mozilla-l10n/android-l10n/actions).